JakE-fiSh/Portfolio/README.md

 - ### [Bubble Words](https://github.com/90306561/BubbleWords):
   - Another fun project that I have worked on is the game Bubble Words.
 This was a project also made during my highschool IOS class, instead this time I was in a group.
 My group mates were @90306561 and @Lembke2448.
 This was done using sprite kit and vectors to launch a ball at letters to score points based on the word it forms.
 - ### [Advent of Code](https://github.com/JakE-fiSh/Java-Class):
   - This was done during my APJava class.
 Our teacher showed us this website "Advent of Code" and asinged us to do some of their problems.
 Some were more challenging but I learned a lot from it like importing data from files.
+I managed to complete 9 of the problems.